 In the wake of a major disaster like a hurricane, government entities often close an area to conduct inspections and provide emergency services.
 This type of closure can prevent access to a company’s offices, manufacturing facility, or other commercial locations.
 Fortunately, businesses typically have coverage to compensate for expenses and lost business income incurred because of disruption of business operations resulting from government denial of egress/ingress or an evacuation.
-This blog post provides a primer on this type of commercial coverage, which is referred to as “Civil Authority Coverage”.
+This blog post provides a primer on this type of commercial insurance coverage, which is referred to as “Civil Authority Coverage”.

 Generally, civil authority coverage begins 72 hours after the government action that prevents access to the business premises.
 The coverage will continue for up to a four week period.
 Coverage for related costs will commence immediately after the ordered evacuation or denial of access and last for up to four weeks.